Q&A with Rebecca, Our Dental Hygienist in Lincoln, NE.

-Our hygienist in Lincoln, Rebecca is an integral part of educating patients and helping them to feel comfortable at our office.
-Rebecca has many years of experience working in a dental field and loves to educate patients on the relationships between a healthy mouth and the overall health.
+Our dental hygienist in Lincoln, Rebecca is an integral part of educating patients and helping them to feel comfortable at our office.
+Rebecca has many years of experience working in a dental field and loves to educate patients on the relationships between a healthy mouth and their overall health.

 Rebecca has answered some of the common questions asked by patients.
 Those questions often come up during dental exams, and she shares what patients ask dentists often.

 Rebecca, Our Hygienist in Lincoln, answers: Do you place amalgam fillings?

 Hygienist: No, we don’t.
 Amalgam fillings can be hard on teeth.
 Amalgam or silver fillings are made out of metal and conduct heat.
 As a result, they tend to shrink and expand due to natural changes in temperature that occur inside a person’s mouth.
 Because of that, silver fillings tend to lead to a big number of cracked teeth.
 Amalgam fillings also contain 50 % of mercury, which is a risk for overall health.

 Rebecca, Our Hygienist in Lincoln, answers: Can you have recurrent decay under a filling?